rmuit/PracticalAfas/README.md

 ### Helper

+This contains a bunch of static methods which I've found useful in exchanging data with other systems:

+- A getDataBatch() method to assist in fetching a data set in multiple batches by calling the method repeatedly to get each batch.
+(This is useful for large data sets, when we need to specify a maximum 'take' parameter to calls.)

-This contains a bunch of static methods which I've found useful in exchanging data with other systems: Conversions to/from AFAS country codes, normalizing the structure of a Dutch phone number and/or a physical address.
+- Conversions to/from AFAS country codes, normalizing the structure of a Dutch phone number and/or a physical address.

 Also, it contains a method called constructXML, which takes as input an array (in a very strict format) and outputs the corresponding XML string to send to an